-- 1. At the start of the season, Site Managers will be provided with equipment for each of their teams. - 2.
+- 1. At the start of the season, Site Managers will be provided with equipment for each of his/her teams. - 2.
 Site Managers are responsible for returning the equipment at the end of each season to the storage unit. - 3.
 In the first few weeks of practice, balls, jerseys and shin guards will be distributed. - 4.
-Balls will stay on site at indoor locations. - 5.
+Balls will stay on site at indoor locations, upon completion of the indoor session players can take them home. - 5.
 For outdoors, each child is responsible for bringing their ball and shin guards to every practice.